N-Molham/yubal/extension/SOURCE_CODE_REVIEW.md

 ## Overview

-yubal is a companion browser extension for [yubal](https://github.com/guillevc/yubal), a self-hosted YouTube Music library manager.
-The extension sends YouTube URLs from the browser to a user-configured yubal server instance.
+yubal is a companion browser extension for [yubal](https://github.com/guillevc/yubal), a self-hosted music library manager (YouTube Music, YouTube, and SoundCloud).
+The extension sends the current page's URL from the browser to a user-configured yubal server instance.

 - **Framework**: [WXT](https://wxt.dev/) (Web Extension Tools)
 - **Language**: TypeScript